-16.5 All regular appointments shall be on an annual basis with annual compensation except that part-time faculty members who teach only one semester or trimester each academic year shall be appointed on a semester or trimester basis.

-16.6 For non-tenured faculty members, no one shall be denied reappointment for professional incompetence unless he or she has been evaluated and two out of three successive semester or trimester evaluations are negative, except that for faculty members in initial appointments one semester or trimester evaluation may be sufficient.

-16.7 The decision not to reappoint on the basis of negative teaching evaluations must be communicated to the person affected in writing.
+- 16.5 All regular appointments shall be on an annual basis with annual compensation except that part-time faculty members who teach only one semester or trimester each academic year shall be appointed on a semester or trimester basis. - denied reappointment for professional incompetence unless he or she has been evaluated and two successive academic year evaluations are negative, except that for faculty members in initial appointments one semester or trimester evaluation may be sufficient if such faculty member does not have the academic competence to teach the courses offered in the documented change in the School's curriculum or if his or her evaluations are negative. - negative teaching evaluations must be communicated to the person affected in writing.
 Those holding full-time appointments must be notified not later than March 1, before the completion of the first full year of service, not later than December 1 of the second year of service.
 Non-tenured faculty members with two or more years of service shall be notified prior to the end of the spring semester or trimester that during the following academic year they shall be on terminal appointment.
 Such notice shall be given as early as possible.

-16.8 The Institute will notify the non-tenured faculty member in writing of his or her reappointment prior to the end of the Spring semester or trimester for full-time appointments, by December 1 for nontenured part-time reappointments (subject to sufficiency of enrollment) in the succeeding Spring semester, and by April 15 for non-tenured part-time reappointments (subject to sufficiency of enrollment) in the succeeding Fall semester.

-16.9 Notification of promotion in rank and/or granting of tenure shall be in writing prior to the end of the Spring semester or trimester.
-Notification of the denial of promotion or tenure shall be made in writing prior to the end of the Spring semester or trimester with the reasons clearly set forth.

-16.10 Any determination which is arbitrary, capricious, or discriminatory shall be subject to the grievance procedure.

-16.11 Recognizing the desirability of receiving input from the faculty with respect to the appointments of academic Chairpersons and Deans, the Provost will receive in writing timely and appropriate recommendations from faculty members.
+- 16.8 The Institute will notify the non-tenured faculty member in writing of his or her reappointment prior to the end of the Spring semester or trimester for full-time appointments, by December 1 for non-tenured part-time reappointments (subject to sufficiency of enrollment) in the succeeding Spring semester, and by April 15 for non-tenured part-time reappointments (subject to sufficiency of enrollment) in the succeeding Fall semester. - 16.9 Notification of promotion in rank and/or granting of tenure shall be in writing prior to the end of the Spring semester or trimester.
+Notification of the denial of promotion or tenure shall be made in writing prior to the end of the Spring semester or trimester with the reasons clearly set forth. - 16.10 Any determination which is arbitrary, capricious, or discriminatory shall be subject to the grievance procedure. - 16.11 Recognizing the desirability of receiving input from the faculty with respect to the appointments of academic Chairpersons and Deans, the Provost will receive in writing timely and appropriate recommendations from faculty members.